dJPoida/ha-bom-weather-card/README.md

 ## Date & Time Sensors

 To enable the Date and Time features your Home Assistant instance must have both the [Date and Time sensor](https://www.home-assistant.io/integrations/time_date) entities enabled in the Devices & Services -> Integrations.

-## Behavior

-- Responds to the `sun.sun` entity for Day / Night mode
-- Responds to the current theme to adjust for dark/light mode theme settings
-- Shows different values depending on the time of day (this is assumed behavior derived from observing the app and not verified as exactly how the BOM app behaves):
-  - 4am -> 12pm (Morning): Min / Max (Last night's min, Today's Max)
-  - 12pm -> 6pm (Afternoon): Max / Overnight Min (Today's Max, Tonight's Min)
-  - 6pm -> 4am (Evening): Overnight Min / Tomorrow's Max (Tonight's Min, Tomorrow's Max)
-- Automatically infers entities and weather attributes from the configured weather device

 # Development